2026-2027 Competition is Now Closed. Please visit the Competition & Selection webpage for additional information.

 Candidate Profile

-Candidates should be self-motivated, flexible and adaptable.
-They should be ready to embrace a different culture from the one to which they are accustomed.
+Candidates should be self-motivated, flexible, adaptable, and self-sufficient.
+They should be ready to embrace a different culture from the one to which they are accustomed and make connections of their own.

 Eligibility